 Our Analysis and Test Results

-Thinner ropes are going to be harder to handle than mid-range ones (9.5-9.9 mm) just by design, but the Joker was even more challenging to handle than the other thin rope we tested, the Sterling Fusion Nano IX.
+Thinner ropes are going to be harder to handle than mid-range ones (9.5-9.9 mm) just by design, but the Joker was even more challenging to handle than most other super thin lines.

-The dry coating on the Joker made it slick to handle straight out of the bag, and it slipped on us a bit when belaying with a Petzl GriGri 2.
-(Note, the GriGri 2 is rated down to 8.9 mm ropes but has better performance in the 9.4 and up range.)
-We tried the Nano IX with the same GriGri and did not experience any slipping, so we attribute this more to the coating than the belay device.
+The dry coating on the Joker makes it slick to handle straight out of the bag, and it slipped on us a bit when belaying with an older Petzl GriGri 2.
+(Note, the newest version of the Petzl GriGri is now rated for use with ropes down to 8.5mm.)
 Once the coating "wore off" a little, the catch and hold were better.
 The feel of this line did soften up over time (which is generally better than stiffening), but it still wasn't our favorite.
 Check out the Maxim Pinnacle for a line with great handling.